mdang/ga-lessons/code-conventions/README.md

 #### Describe the naming conventions for variables, methods

-* variables, methods - Camel case
+* variables, functions, methods - Camel case
 * namespace, function constructors - Pascal case

 #### Name methods, classes and variables correctly

 - Show google.com JavaScript source: this is not how you should name your variables/functions, this code has been minimized
+- Show jQuery project source, how they have minimized and full source

 #### Explain what code commenting is, why it's valuable and when to use it